arunpatidar02/osgi-config-api/README.md

 You can find the package at `aem-tools-osgiconfig-1.zip`[https://github.com/arunpatidar02/osgi-config-api/blob/master/aem-tools-osgiconfig-1.zip] and Please check to know more about this landing page tool.

 # Limitations
 User must have read access at `/apps` and `/libs` in order to get respository based configurations.
-Though this can be handle using service user.
+Though this can be handle using service user and can be use in non prod publishers also with subservice session.